Velliz/pte/README.md

 }
 ```

-And using it to render tags in Html DOM like this:
+The above code defines the BaseUrl class, which implements the \pte\CustomRender interface.
+The Parse() method is used to define custom parsing rules for the templating engine.
+In this example, if the function name is 'url', it returns a URL constructed using the provided parameter.
+Otherwise, it returns an empty string.

+To render tags in the HTML DOM using the BaseUrl custom class, you can use the following code:

 ```php
 {!url(home)}
 ```

-You can set the data value like this:
+In order to set the data value, you can create an instance of the BaseUrl class and pass it as the first parameter to the SetValue() method.
+The second parameter should be the data in an array format.
+Here's an example:

 ```php
 $v = new BaseUrl();